-PDT vs. PST!
 Due to the fact that the Earth is elliptical, while the sun is rising in one part of the planet, there’s sunset in a different one, and this leads to the creation of timezones.
-We’ve got accustomed to adjusting our clocks when we arrive in a different country (most of our devices even do that on their own) but the names of timezones still create confusion.
+Navigating through the different time zones can be quite challenging, especially when it comes to understanding the intricacies of PDT vs. PST.

 PST can also be abbreviated as UTC-8 because it’s eight hours behind the Coordinated Universal Time, and it’s used in such American states as Oregon, Washington, Nevada, Idaho, and California in the winter.
 In Canada, it’s used in Yukon and throughout the province of British Columbia, with the exception of Invermere, Golden, and Cranbrook.
 Apart from these territories, Baja California of Mexico also lives according to PST.

 To convert from PDT to PST, subtract one hour.
 PDT is one hour ahead of PST.
 During daylight saving time, locations on PDT will move their clocks back by one hour to transition into PST.

 - Example: If it is 3:00 PM PDT, it will be 2:00 PM PST.

 To convert from PST to PDT, add one hour.
 PST is one hour behind PDT.
 When daylight saving begins, clocks are set forward one hour to switch to PDT.

 - Example: If it is 3:00 PM PST, it will be 4:00 PM PDT.

 In an attempt to make the days longer, in the summer the time moves one hour ahead.
 Thus, PST becomes PDT.
 This transition occurs every year on the second Sunday of March, and everything goes back to the way it was in the first week of November.